KyokoSpl/cpp_3d_jump/docs/01_project_overview.md

 Renders text using TrueType fonts (.ttf files).

 ### miniaudio
 Single-header library for playing sounds.
 Works on Windows, Mac, and Linux.
+This is automatically downloaded by CMake on first build (requires internet connection once).

 ## Next Steps